gregoryz2013/Path-tracing-in-scratch/README.md

 ## Notes and Limitations

-* Performance is limited by Scratch’s execution model
+* Performance is limited by Scratch’s execution model, so you can only run it in Turbowarp
-* Rendering is not real-time
+* Rendering is not real-time, only in low resolution
 * Accuracy is secondary to clarity and educational value
 * Designed for experimentation and learning